Saúl Zamora

-Saúl Zamora Romero (born 26 March 2003) is a Mexican professional footballer who plays as a midfielder for Liga MX club León.
+Saúl Zamora Romero (born 26 March 2003) is a Mexican professional footballer who plays as a midfielder for Liga de Expansión MX club Tapatío.

 International career

 Zamora was called up to the under-20 team by Luis Ernesto Pérez to participate at the 2021 Revelations Cup, appearing in one match, where Mexico won the competition.
 In June 2022, he was included in the under-20 squad, this time for the CONCACAF Under-20 Championship.